dotnet/designs/accepted/2020/mono-convergence/platform-specific-httpclient.md

-# Platform Specific HttpClient Support to dotnet/runtime
+# Platform Specific HttpClient Support in dotnet/runtime

 ## Overview
 The underlying networking libraries and capabilities in iOS, Android, and Wasm have required us to implement custom **HttpMessageHandler** classes using platform-specific APIs.
 Because each platform has unique API, different release pressures, and deeper infrastructure dependencies, the Mono team pushed the platform implementation into the individual SDKs.